soda-lmu/digital-mirrors-in-motion/README.md

 The data provided is already filtered and labelled as described in the 'Data and Methods' section 3.1 of the paper.

-The data set is provided as a .csv which contains information on the coordinates of the keypoints extracted by [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
+The data set is provided as a .csv (separator `;`) which contains information on the coordinates of the keypoints extracted by [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).

 As described in the paper, the data contains 15167 cases which are distributed across gender as follows: